 How Much Does Shipping a Cat Cost?

-Understand that the price for shipping a cat is going to vary depending on the mode of transportation you choose, any services you hire, and the time or miles to the destination.
+The price of shipping a cat will vary depending on the mode of transportation you choose, any services you hire, and the time or miles to the destination.

 Shipping Cats Via Airline

-All airlines have similar pet policies, although some are slightly different.
+All airlines have similar pet policies, but some are slightly different.
 There are two ways to ship your cat via airline.
-You can have a friend or hire someone to fly with them in the cabin, or you can pay to have them placed in the cargo area and arrange for somebody or a service to pick them up.
+You can have a friend or hire someone to fly with them in the cabin, or you can pay to have them placed in the cargo area and arrange for somebody to pick them up.

 The price for shipping a pet in the cargo area of a plane can vary and is usually priced on a case-to-case basis.
 The breed and size of your pet, along with the distance, can all affect the cost.
-The cost of flying one small cat domestically will likely cost you between $200 and $300.
+Flying one small cat domestically will likely cost you between $200 and $300.
 This doesn’t include the cost of hiring someone to pick them up from the airport.

 Ground Transportation Services

-If you’re shipping a pet within the continental United States, then ground transportation is another option to consider.
+Ground transportation is another option to consider if you’re shipping a pet within the continental United States.
 Because of the COVID-19 pandemic, some airlines are tightening down on their pet policies, meaning that you have fewer shipping options.

 Additional Costs to Anticipate